emai1/Maze-Project/README.md

   return False
 ```
 ## Class(es), with fields and methods

-Solver
+MazeSolver
    - Fields
+     - maze: the Maze to be solved
+     - direction: an array of the possible directions to move in
    - Methods
-     - findSolution() : Checks for a possible solution to the maze
+     - solve() : Checks for a possible solution to the maze
+     - constructor

 ## Known Bugs